danielbachhuber/wcnyc2014/README.md

 ### Design Decisions: Run In Admin

 1. Added `define( 'WP_ADMIN', true )` in v0.8.0 ([#164](https://github.com/wp-cli/wp-cli/pull/164)) to fix WP Super Cache.
-2. Removed in v0.9.0 because we no longer loaded advanced-cache.php ([#351](https://github.com/wp-cli/wp-cli/issues/351)).
+2. Removed in v0.9.0 because WP-CLI no longer loaded advanced-cache.php ([#351](https://github.com/wp-cli/wp-cli/issues/351)).
 3. Final verdict in v0.10.0 ([#385](https://github.com/wp-cli/wp-cli/pull/385#issuecomment-16661583)): WP-CLI is an alternative to wp-admin.
 4. Ultimately, this means you have access to all admin functions.